axonivy-market/ai-assistant/ai-assistant-product/README.md

 #### Create your own AI Flow

-In this section, we will explain how to develop your own AI Flow using the [Real world problem](#real-world-problem) as a use case..
+In this section, we will explain how to develop your own AI Flow using the [Real world problem](#real-world-problem) as a use case.

 > [!NOTE]
 > In the [Compex demo](#complex-demo), we have implemented a function to find employee information.
 Therefore, it is highly recommended not to use that demo in conjunction with this guide.